Written by NexDoor Editorial Team | Reviewed by NexDoor Advisory Team | May 2026

 |---|---|---|

-The 5% cash is the hardest constraint for most buyers.
-You cannot substitute CPF for this — it must be liquid cash in your bank account.
+The 5% cash portion is the hardest constraint for many buyers.
+You cannot replace it with CPF.
+It must be liquid cash in your bank account.

 2. Buyer's Stamp Duty (BSD)

-BSD is payable on every property purchase regardless of whether it is your first or subsequent property.
+BSD is payable on every property purchase, whether it is your first property or a subsequent property.
+For residential property, IRAS applies a tiered rate based on the higher of purchase price or market value.

 | Purchase Price Band | Rate |